Dodoma: Government

 The Parliament of Tanzania is located in Dodoma.
 The office of the President of Tanzania and the headquarters of ministers of the Government of Tanzania completed the move to the Mtumba area of the city in October 2019.

 Sports

 The city is represented in the Tanzanian Premier League by football club Dodoma Jiji FC, which used to be called Polisi Dodoma.
 The club is run by the city council of Dodoma.
 Other older clubs, include CDA, Waziri Mkuu, Kurugenzi, Mji Mpwapwa, and Dundee.

 There is also a rising interest in other sports, particularly basketball.

 Stadium

 The city hosts the Jamhuri Stadium on School Avenue.
+In addition, a new multi-purpose stadium is under construction in Dodoma as part of the government's sports infrastructure development programme.